Employee offboarding done right saves you from chaos

 What are common offboarding mistakes to avoid?

-Companies often forget to create a checklist, rush the knowledge transfer, or skip the exit interview.
-Another big mistake is treating offboarding like a purely administrative task instead of seeing it as a chance to maintain good relationships.
-Remember, today’s former employee might be tomorrow’s client or rehire.
+The most common ones?
+Not making a checklist, racing through the knowledge transfer, or skipping the exit interview entirely.
+Another big mistake is relegating offboarding to backend administrative duties instead of seeing it as a continued opportunity to maintain good connections.
+Today’s departing employee may be tomorrow’s referral source or even a rehire.

 How do you handle remote employee offboarding?